Third Universal of the Ukrainian Central Rada: Description

-Views on the station wagon were different, for example, the Cadets declared it a surrender to the Bolsheviks.
+Views on the universal were different, for example, the Cadets declared it a surrender to the Bolsheviks.
 The population of Ukraine did not recognize the abolition of private property.
 All farms with more than 50 tithes became state-owned, so the peasants did not receive new land, and the landlords lost their farms.
 Unsuccessful land policy led to the support of the Ukrainian peasantry of the Bolsheviks, who, after establishing their power, distributed the land according to the number of eaters in the family.

 Anniversaries and memorable dates

 In 2017, at the state level in Ukraine, the anniversary was celebrated – 100 years since the proclamation of the Ukrainian People's Republic by III Universal of the Ukrainian Central Council.